Salt Efflorescence & its Effects on Damp Meters

 • A look at salt efflorescence

-• Salt efflorescence's effects on damp meters
+• Its effects on damp meters

 • Avoiding false-positive tests

-• Inspecting for salt efflorescence
+• Inspecting for efflorescence

 • & more

-A Look At Salt Efflorescence
+A Closer Look At Salt Efflorescence

-Salt Efflorescence on floorSalt efflorescence occurs when salts present in building materials of structures or the ground they're in direct contact with (think: basement floors) are drawn to a surface by moisture.
+Salt efflorescence occurs when salts present in building materials of structures or the ground they're in direct contact with (think: basement floors) are drawn to a surface by moisture.

 These salts can be naturally occurring, or they may have been added during the construction process.
 When damp evaporates, it leaves behind crystallized salt deposits on the surface of the material.
-Commonly found on brick walls and stone masonry, salt efflorescence can also affect other porous building materials:
+Commonly found on brick walls and stone masonry, efflorescence can also affect other porous building materials:

 • Concrete